anibalcoral/OpenShift-Virtualization-GitOps/README.md

 **SSH Key Management:**
 - The `setup-ssh-key.yaml` playbook automatically generates and configures SSH keys
-- SSH keys are generated locally and only the public key is used in VM configurations
+- SSH keys were generated locally and only the public key is used in VM configurations

 ## Installation